 Leisure Liability can be challenging on expected claims to Gross Premium ratios (Expected Loss Ratios).
 On pubs, bars and hotels, fitness facilities such as Gyms or leisure risks, the commission that the Firm retains can be as low as 5%.

 As we assess and price risks on behalf of the Insurer, we may earn a conditional profit share commission retrospectively, several years after the close of the business year.
+This is explained below.